leodeslf/leaf/prebuild/engg/sa.md

 - It should be the *most effective way* to get a solution.
 - It should be defined as an *abstraction*, not as an implementation.

 The efficiency of data handling can be substantially increased if the data are sorted according to some **criteria of order**.
-Very often, the *sorting criteria are natural*, as in the case of numbers, or the numeric value of alphanumerical characters.
+Very often, the *sorting criteria are natural*, as in the case of numbers, or the numeric value of alphanumeric characters.
 Sorting can be made in *ascending or descending* order.
 Once the criterion is selected, the second step is *how to sort the data using that criterion*.

-The final ordering of data can be obtained on a variety of ways, and only some of them can be considered meaningful and efficient.
+The final ordering of data can be obtained in a variety of ways, and only some of them can be considered meaningful and efficient.
 To decide which method is best, certain **criteria of efficiency** have to be established and a method for quantitatively *comparing different algorithms* must be chosen.

 To make the comparison machine-independent, certain critical *properties of sorting algorithms* should be defined when comparing alternative methods.
 Two such properties are the **number of comparisons** and the **number of movements**.
 The efficiency of these two operations *depend on the size of the data set*.

 Because determining the precise number of comparisons is not always necessary or possible, an approximate value can be computed.
 For this reason, the number of comparisons and movements is *approximated with the big-O notation* by giving the order of magnitude of these numbers.
 But the order of magnitude can vary depending on the initial ordering of data.

-By measuring the efficiency of a given algorithm, we do not only get to know **how much time it takes** for it to sort the data, but also the **intelligence** of that method.
+By measuring the efficiency of a given algorithm, we not only get to know **how much time it takes** for it to sort the data, but also the **intelligence** of that method.
 For example, an algorithm can (it better should) *recognize an already sorted data set*, so it doesn't make any unnecessary movement or comparison.
-By the other hand it can be completely unaware of that fact, something obviously unefficient.
+By the other hand it can be completely unaware of that fact, something obviously inefficient.

 The number of comparisons and the number of movements do not have to be coincident.
 An algorithm can be very efficient on the former and perform poorly on the latter, or vice versa.
 Some sorting methods perform the same operations regardless of the initial ordering of data, others are more flexible.
 The number of operations is computed (if possible) for three case scenarios.